 Travel Insurance and Safety

-Before going on a vacation, don’t forget to obtain travel insurance for you and your family.
+Before going on a vacation, don’t forget to obtain travel insurance for yourself and your family.

 When you arrive in St Kitts, remember to take a licensed taxi.
 Or, if you decide to rent a car instead, keep in mind that you should drive on the left side.